-West Kent, is however, primed for further growth.
-We are identifying, through the Local Plan process, sites to enable this growth to happen.
+West Kent is primed for further growth.
+Through the Local Plan process, sites are identified to enable this growth to happen.
 We have enjoyed strong levels of market demand for the sites we plan to bring forward although there is now much greater competition across Kent for this investment.
 Our key locations for future growth are fully documented in this report.

 There is, however, a significant threat to the continued economic prosperity of West Kent.
 Access to the M25, to the capital and markets elsewhere within Kent and beyond are vital issues for many local businesses who have relocated to West Kent or set up business here due to its prime location.
-However, growing connectivity problems caused for example, by traffic congestion hotspots and a lack of capacity in our strategic road and rail networks is damaging business confidence and the competitive advantage that West Kent businesses have traditionally enjoyed.
+Increasingly connectivity problems caused for example, by traffic congestion hotspots and a lack of capacity in our strategic road and rail networks is damaging business confidence and the competitive advantage that West Kent businesses have traditionally enjoyed.
 The need for faster broadband, particularly in our rural areas is a key issue.

-Investment to overcome these growing problems is now required.
+Investment to overcome these growing problems is essential.
 We set out here what infrastructure improvements are now needed to ensure the economy of West Kent stays competitive and continues to deliver economic benefits to the wider area.

-In addition to future connectivity issues, we need to invest in our local economy to provide the right support to existing and new businesses to help them prosper and grow, to help our local workforce enhance their skills and employability, provide specific support for the area's rural economy, support our Market Towns to ensure they remain competitive and attractive to shoppers and businesses, and address the needs of those who may be workless and suffer from disadvantage.
+In addition to future connectivity issues, we need to invest in our local economy to provide the right support to existing and new businesses to help them prosper and grow, to help our local workforce enhance their skills and employability, provide specific support for the area's rural economy, support our town centres and Market Towns to ensure they remain competitive and attractive to shoppers and businesses, and address the needs of those who may be workless and suffer from disadvantage.
 A range of programmes are in progress to address these issues.
 We need more investment to prolong that activity to ensure long-lasting positive results and to address gaps in local provision.
 This paper therefore sets out the case for the need to invest to achieve future business growth, enhanced local skills, and stronger, resilient local communities.

-Signature

-Cllr Peter Fleming Leader Sevenoaks DC Signature

-Cllr Nicolas Heslop Leader Tonbridge & Malling BC Signature

-Cllr David Jukes Leader Tunbridge Wells BC
+Signature Signature Signature Cllr Peter Fleming Cllr Nicolas Heslop Cllr David Jukes Leader Leader Leader Sevenoaks DC Tonbridge & Malling BC Tunbridge Wells BC